Meeker has almost always had a newspaper.

 Towler published the Herald for a little more than a year, Mike Cook had it for a little more than a year before it was sold to Glenn and Donna Troester.
 The Troesters moved the location to the former school administration building and ran the paper for about five years.

 It was then sold to Kerry and Joy Murdock and moved to offices in The Hugus Building.
 The Murdocks had it about a year when it was again sold to Mitch and Meg Bettis in March of 2001.
-The Bettises sold the paper to Pat and Niki Turner in 2016.
+The Bettises sold the paper to Pat and Niki Turner and their daughter Caitlin Walker in 2016.

 While the Troesters had the paper, it was combined with the Rangely Times with an edition for Rangely and one for Meeker with basically just the front pages being changed.